nmeri17/suphle-docs/src/docs/v1/container/index.md

 Describe the fresh instance steps

+## Sub-provisions and super types
-Pulling classes doesn't compare against types of provided entities.
-It simply won't work given the way objects are being stored for fast retrieval i.e. direct lookup, which is what type-hinting uses.
+Super classes aren't returned when consumers try to pull their sub classes because there's simply no way for the container to know a sub exists, given the way objects are being stored for fast retrieval i.e. direct lookup.
+However, providing base classes can be served to a known type of consumers.
+To illustrate, consider (convert this to code) X is a sub-class of Y, B is the sub of A

+1) A pulls X --> only works if A provided X
+2) B pulls Y --> works if A provided Y

+In order to achieve first scenario, convert Y to an interface and provide X as an implementation
+///

+The second scenario is useful when a variable group of classes with a base type need to provide an immutable or unchanging instance.
 In cases where this behavior is desirable, you will be better served by using the `sub` parameter
+///

 ## Contextual Binding
 If you are transitioning from front-end development, think of this as the back-end's version of state management.
 As earlier discussed, the Container is a repository of objects floating around in memory.
 Each of those objects can exist in states differing from what they were when instantiated.
 Contextual binding enables us assign objects in these desired states to diverse callers.
 This means that when hydrating those callers, or when they explicitly request these objects, predefined instances will be handed over to them.
 This *pre-definition* is known as object/service **provisioning**.
 There are a few ways to provision objects, either depending on how you intend the caller receives the object, or [when object should be hydrated](/docs/v1/service-providers).